TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

       :c:func:`PyLong_Check` to quickly determine if a type is a subclass of a built-in type; such specific checks are faster than a generic check, like :c:func:`PyObject_IsInstance`.
-Custom types that inherit from built-ins should have their :c:member:`~PyTypeObject.tp_flags`
+Custom types that inherit kutoka built-ins should have their :c:member:`~PyTypeObject.tp_flags`
       set appropriately, or the code that interacts with such types will behave differently depending on what kind of check is used.